TristanWebber/ESP32C3-ROM-bootloader/README.md

 ## Conclusion

 The program flow for the ESP32-C3 ROM bootloader as determined by reverse engineering was found to follow the process documented by Espressif.
 There were several registers used in the ROM bootloader that are not documented in the TRM.
 The functionality of most of these registers was able to be inferred from the context of the code being executed in that region and for the most part, the lack of knowledge of those registers would not prevent a sufficiently motivated developer from replicating the basic functionality of the ROM bootloader, were it hypothetically possible to implement truly 'bare metal' code on the ESP32-C3.
 However, the lack of documentation on the Cache, MMU and two custom CSRs means that in all likelihood, a user would be unable to match the performance of the factory ROM bootloader, since they would not be able to correctly configure the instruction and data caches.
-Given that the instruction cache and data cache are being used by the bootloader, it would be wise to avoid the use of the internal SRAM0 instruction address range (0x4037_C000 to 0x4037_FFFF) when linking applications.
+Given that the instruction cache and data cache are being used by the bootloader, it would be wise to avoid the use of the internal SRAM0 instruction address range (0x4037_C000 to 0x4037_FFFF) when linking 'bare metal' applications.
 The ROM bootloader appeared to perform minimal configuration of peripherals, and most peripherals were subsequently shut down after being used unless critical to the operation of the SOC beyond the completion of the ROM bootloader.